andrewcooke/choochoo/docs/impulse.md

 The architecture allows multiple models to be compared against the data.
 This could be useful

-### Questionable Science
+### Uncertain Science

 I think I've already explained that I am not an expert in Sports Science.
-However, I do have some experience modelling and analysing numerical data.
-And as I've explored this topic some details have made me uncomfortable:
+However, I do have some experience modeling and analyzing numerical data.
+And as I've explored this topic I've noticed some
+issues:

   * Very little of the literature is publicly available (for free).
     This is a general problem with *all* science.